 With this Casio G-Shock Frogman GWF 1000-1, the iconic Frogman -the model that was created specifically for scuba diving- has received a major facelift.
 Of course, being a member of the G-Shock family, the update wasn’t limited to just looks like it is almost always the case with dressier Submariners and hundreds of wannabes.
 The main change is hidden behind the timekeeper’s resin-clad outer shell.

 Like the sporty G-Shock GIEZ GS1300B-1A chronograph and the gorgeous in its own industrial way MTG1100-1A, the fifth-generation Frogman GWF1000-1 has finally received Casio’s new Module 3184 quartz caliber with what they call “Self-Adjusting Multi-Band 6 Atomic Timekeeping Technology.”

 If not, well, the quartz caliber’s rate of +/- 15 seconds per month may leave you a bit disappointed in the technology.

-Of course, the Frogman still retains its 200 meters depth rating, a tiny photovoltaic panel that recharges its battery, dive time measurement mode, four daily alarms, electronic chronograph and these sorts of things.
+Of course, the Frogman still retains its 200 meters depth rating, a tiny photovoltaic panel that recharges its battery, dive time measurement mode, four daily alarms, an electronic chronograph, and these sorts of things.
 The water resistance rating doesn’t make it a true diving companion, but if you are looking for a time-measuring device to use for swimming and some basic snorkeling, you are good.

 Judging by the pictures (and experience with other members of the growing G-Shock family,) I can assume that all the functions will be operated easily and intuitively.
 And if you for some reason lack in the intuition department, there are huge inscriptions near every push-piece that tells which one does what.